Blog

 There is a lot of misinformation out there regarding how serious varicose veins can be, and in how they are related to vein disease (otherwise known as chronic venous insufficiency).

-If your veins feel heavy or swollen, are causing pain or discomfort, or are visible on the surface of the skin, these could all be signs of venous insufficiency.
-Many people suffering from vein disease are not even aware of the fact and, while they might suspect something is wrong, most assume that vein disease is only a cosmetic issue or a natural part of aging.
+If your veins feel heavy or swollen, are causing pain or discomfort, or are visible on the surface of the skin, these could all be signs of chronic venous insufficiency.
+Many people suffering from varicose veins are not even aware of the fact they have vein disease.
+While they might suspect something is wrong, most assume that varicose veins are only a cosmetic issue or a natural part of aging.

 This attitude means the condition too often goes untreated for long periods of time, which can lead to more serious complications that are difficult to treat later on.
-This is why it is important for both patients and medical practitioners to understand the stages of vein disease so that the condition can be identified and treated as early as possible.
+This is why it is important for both patients and medical practitioners to understand the stages of varicose veins so that the condition can be identified and treated as early as possible.

 Vein disease, or chronic venous insufficiency, is a condition resulting from blood not flowing properly because of the veins not functioning as they should do.
 Veins need to transport blood back to the heart and - particularly in the lower half of the body - have to work against the force of gravity to do so.
 This is aided by the small valves inside the veins, which help to ensure that the blood is flowing in the right direction.

-These symptoms vary in terms of visibility and severity and, in fact, vein disease is categorised in stages by the European Society of Vascular Surgery and the National Institute of Clinical Excellence.
+These symptoms vary in terms of visibility and severity and, in fact, the progression of varicose veins is categorised in stages by the European Society of Vascular Surgery and the National Institute of Clinical Excellence.

 While symptoms might not happen progressively in every case, and might not be identified by the patient or a general practitioner, they can still be considered as stages that should be taken seriously and treated appropriately.